onshape-public/onshape-ts-drawing-client/README.md

 #### Running Sample Scripts

-After building, you can run any of these sample scripts from the terminal command line:
+After building, you can run any of these sample scripts from the terminal command line.
+The drawinguri argument should be to a drawing in a document for which you have edit access.
+The drawing should have a view that has edges that are lines, arcs and circles, as the sample code will pick a view and some of those edges when creating dimensions.

 ```
 npm run create-note --drawinguri=<drawing uri> --stack=cad